LostViking09/obsidian-fastppuccin/README.md

 ## Credits

-- Original [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin) theme by AnubisNekhet
+- Original [AnuPpuccin](https://github.com/AnubisNekhet/AnuPpuccin) theme by AnubisNekhet.
+Almost all code is lifted from AnuPpuccin, with some minor bug fixes and some hard-coded variables that are required for FastPpuccin.
 - Table hover transition from [Blue Topaz](https://github.com/PKM-er/Blue-Topaz_Obsidian-css) theme by PKM-er

 ## License